SanJeevKumar52/Ecommerce-App/README.md

 Visit the Firebase Console and create a new project.
 In the project settings, find and copy your Firebase project configuration.

-See the section about (https://github.com/SanJeevKumar52/Ecommerce-App) for more information.